Four Hours to Kill!: Plot

 Taft, a policeman, has fugitive murderer Tony Mako in custody and in handcuffs, two thousand miles from the prison from which Mako escaped.
-With four hours to kill, Taft takes his prisoner to a theater where the cop's wife, Mae, is a hostess.
+With four hours to kill, Taft takes his prisoner to a theater where an unfaithful schemer named Mae is a hostess.

-Mae is an unfaithful schemer.
+Mae is the wife of Anderson, the man who informed on Mako.
 She is trying to extort $200 from coat-check kid Eddie, insinuating she is pregnant.
-Eddie doesn't want his fiancee Helen to hear this, true or otherwise, so he tries to raise the money to pay Mae's blackmail.
-Eddie is also suspected of stealing an expensive piece of jewelry.
+Eddie doesn't want his fiancée Helen to hear this, true or otherwise, so he tries to raise the money to pay Mae's blackmail.
+Eddie is also suspected of stealing an expensive piece of jewellery from an adulterous couple.

-Mako made the journey this far in the hope of gaining revenge against Anderson, a man who informed on him.
+Mako made the journey this far in the hope of gaining revenge against Anderson.
 After telling Taft he would prefer a quick death to a painful execution, Mako breaks free and shoots Anderson before being shot by Taft, dying the kind of death he wanted.
 Eddie is cleared and now free to marry Helen, while Mae is taken away to jail.